-Kimie needs 3 sticks, Sebastian needs 2, the line is 6
+Kimie needs three sticks, Sebastian needs two, the line is 6 altogether.

 Other solutions are: